slerman12/Builder/UnifiedML/src/ML/README.md

 We call this a UnifiedML ***app***.

-## Direct code execution also works:
+## If you're feeling brave, direct code execution also works:

 Not exactly scalable, but: